SDCHESNEY/asciiwrbsite/docs/roadmap.md

 ## Phase 1 – ASCII Core & Configuration
 **Goal:** Deliver the ASCII hero, configuration binding, curl/plain text mode, and About page skeleton.

+> **Status:** ✅ Completed in November 2025.
+The Hero/About experiences, plaintext mode, and markdown-driven content are shipping with unit, component, and integration coverage.

 | Workstream | Tasks | Definition of Done |
 | --- | --- | --- |